 This guide examines the infinite-like variety of CSS resets created by web developers and designers across the world.

-Campaign Monitor, a web-based email marketing software for web designers, recently offered up 5 copies of their book, Create Stunning HTML Email That Just Works.
+Campaign Monitor, a web-based email marketing tool for web designers, recently offered up five copies of their book, Create Stunning HTML Email That Just Works.
 Over 260 Six Revisions readers left a comment discussing how the book would help them in their profession.
-This post announces the 5 winners.

 This 2-part tutorial on Design Instruct, our other site, will walk you through the creation of a Photoshop mock-up as well as provide you with a detailed guide on how to convert the design into an HTML5 template.